rex706/RocketStat/README.md

 * Support for dynamic array masking.
 * Check for updates on program start up.

-This program is essentially useless as the game tracks all of this information for you already, but was made to prove to myself I could do something like this.
+This program is essentially useless as the game tracks all of this information for you already, but was made to demonstrate the AobMemScan class and to prove to myself I could do something like this.

 TODO: